yemi-f/presto-heatmap/README.md

 # Presto Heatmap

-You upload a Presto (Toronto-area transit card) transaction-history CSV; it geocodes every station/stop you tapped at and renders a **Mapbox heatmap weighted by how often you visit each one**, plus a ranked list and the date range covered by the file.
+**A Strava-like heatmap of Presto card taps.** Upload a Presto (Toronto-area transit card) transaction-history CSV; it geocodes every station or stop you tapped at and renders a **Mapbox heatmap weighted by how often you go there**, plus a ranked list and the date range covered by the file.

 `presto-sample.csv` is a small **synthetic** dataset used for the "Load sample data" button and the tests.
 The real flow works with any valid Presto export.